34 – Forward–backward hand movement in forward bend (Zengo shotei undō)¶

 The palms are placed on the floor.

-From this position, a rhythmic movement is performed:
+A rhythmic movement is then performed:

 - the hands move forward